STR-FRONT-END/Nextjs-Starter/learning-app/README.md

 export default () => <h1>Notes</h1>
 ```

-> 🧠 &nbsp;&nbsp;**reminder**: We'll fill these pages out later with some excellent copy and pasting.

 ## Dynamic routes
-Next.js makes it easy to create dynamic routes.
-Depending on if and how you want those pages to be prerendered will determine how you set them up.
-We're going to focus on creating dynamic routes that will not be built at build time but instead at run time on the server.
+* Next.js makes it easy to create dynamic routes
+* the folowing kind of dynamic routes will not be built at build time but instead at run time on the server.

 > 🧠&nbsp;&nbsp; **reminder**: We'll cover prerendering later, so don't overthink right now.